Comprehensive Guide to Data Privacy in Healthcare

 Explore more on the Fredash Education Hub to find in-depth articles, case studies, and courses on healthcare compliance, cybersecurity, and innovation.
 Our Hub provides resources for healthcare professionals and students on topics like electronic health record privacy, patient data protection, and health IT security.
 Stay informed and empower your practice to keep patient data safe.

-Author: Jane Smith, MHA, CISSP, CPHIMS – Healthcare IT consultant and educator specializing in health information security and compliance.
-Jane has helped hospitals and clinics implement HIPAA policies and digital health solutions.
+Author: Wiredu Fred, – Healthcare IT consultant and educator specializing in health information security and compliance.
+Fred has helped hospitals and clinics implement HIPAA policies and digital health solutions.